MPCGPU: Real-Time Nonlinear Model Predictive Control through Preconditioned Conjugate Gradient on the GPU: Background

 \subsection{Direct Trajectory Optimization}

-Trajectory optimization~\cite{Betts01}, also known as numerical optimal control, solves an (often) nonlinear optimization problem to compute a robot's optimal path through an environment as a series of states (x $\in \mathbb{R}^n$) and controls (u $\in \mathbb{R}^m$).
-These problems assume a discrete-time dynamical system,
+Trajectory optimization~\cite{Betts01}, also known as numerical optimal control, solves an (often) nonlinear optimization problem to compute a robot's path through an environment as a series of states $X\myeq \{x_0,\dotsi,x_N\}$ and controls $U\myeq \{u_0,\dotsi,u_{N-1}\}$ for $x$ $\in \mathbb{R}^n$ and $u$ $\in \mathbb{R}^m$.
+These problems model the robot as a discrete-time dynamical system, {\customSpacing{5pt}

 with a timestep $h$, and minimize an additive cost function,